Applications8 min read

 Can I respond to an examination report myself?

 Yes, you can respond to an examination report yourself.
 IP Australia's online portal allows you to file a response directly.
-However, if the objections are complex or you're unsure about the best approach, getting professional help can improve your chances of success.
+However, if the objections are complex or you are unsure about the best approach, getting professional help can improve your chances of success.

 What happens if my response to the examination report is rejected?

-If the examiner doesn't accept your response, they will issue a further report explaining why.
-You can then file additional submissions, evidence or amendments to try to overcome the remaining objections, provided you are still within the deadline.
+If the examiner does not accept your response, they will issue a further report explaining why.
+You can then file additional submissions, evidence, or amendments to try to overcome the remaining objections, provided you are still within the deadline.
 If all options are exhausted and the examiner maintains the objection, your application may be refused, at which point you can request a hearing or appeal the decision.

 How long does it take for IP Australia to review a response?

 IP Australia generally requires at least 4 weeks to review a response to an examination report.
 During busy periods, it can take longer.
-This is one of the reasons it's important to respond early rather than waiting until the deadline.
+This is one of the reasons it is important to respond early rather than waiting until the deadline.

 The information in this article is general in nature and is not legal advice.
 You should seek independent legal advice tailored to you and your circumstances.